The best vacuum cleaners right now

 For allergy sufferers, the Dyson Small Ball Allergy is certified asthma and allergy friendly, making it a great choice.
 There are some slightly more flexible cleaners on this list if allergies aren’t your main priority.

-Best wet and dry vacuum cleaner
+The best wet and dry vacuum cleaner is the Karcher WD4

 If you need the most flexibility, the Karcher WD 4 wet and dry vacuum cleaner is the model for you.
 This model uses the same filter for both wet and dry cleaning, making it easy to change mode.
 To use with wet spills you have to remove the bag, but you can also use the vacuum bagless in dry mode, making it great for picking up DIY mess: you just tip the mess into a bin when you’re done, emptying the huge 20-litre bin.
 Bags are expensive at £14 for a pack of four, although the size means that you have to empty the rarely.